 - Eat smaller, more frequent meals.

-- Eat desserts, fruit and starches (carbohydrates) alone, or an hour before or 2 hours after a meal.
+- Eat desserts, fruit and starches (carbohydrates) alone, or 30 minutes before, or 2 hours after a meal.
 The fewer of these you eat, especially refined carbohydrates (bagels, bread, muffins, pretzels, cake, cookies…) the more energy you will have.
 You digestion will probably also improve.
 (See ‘Notes on Carbohydrates,’ below.)

 - Eliminate iced drinks and cold foods (like ice cream).